jsliang/sublime-pelican/README.md

 For the latest information on what SublimePelican settings are available, select the menu item Preferences > Package Settings > Pelican > Settings - Default.

-Please do NOT edit the settings in "Settings - Default" as changes will be lost when SublimePelican is updated.
+DO NOT edit the settings in "Settings - Default" as changes will be lost when SublimePelican is updated.
 Instead, customize your settings in Preferences > Package Settings > Pelican > Settings - User.

 ### Smart metadata fields generation